WagonR was once among the best selling 1000cc car in Pak Suzuki’s lineup. However in recent times its sales have suffered quite badly.

 The WagonR saw a production of only 2,772 in July this year, compared to which 3,245 units were produced in July 2018.
 As for sales 2,767 units were sold in July 2018, while only 843 were sold in July 2019.

 The second month of the current fiscal year went even bad for the WagonR.
 While production got reduced to 1,256 units, it hardly managed to sell 645 units in August 2019.
 For the sake of comparison WagonR saw a handsome 2,450 units sold in August 2018.
-As of the first two months of this fiscal year, WagonR sales have already reduced -72% compared to the figures from previous year.
+Then in September 2019, the WagonR again managed to sell just 680 units compared to 2,667 units sold in the same month a year earlier.
+As of the first quarter of this fiscal year, WagonR sales have already reduced -72% compared to the figures from previous year.

 So what has gone wrong with the WagonR?
 Yes the industry is facing a slowdown due to the constantly rising prices and imposition of FED, but still its sibling the Cultus is doing reasonably well in sales.